K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 1. ① Click "Organization Management" Link or ②"Organization Management" at the menu to proceed to organization dashboard page.
 ![2-3-1]

-2. Click "View details" on the  ① sub-menu at the right,, then click ② "Change Name".
+2. Click "View details" on the  ① sub-menu at the right, then click ② "Change Name".
 ![3-2-1-1-1-2-1]

 3. Enter new organization name.
 Click "Change".